How to mic hi-hat & cymbals

 The instrument

-The hi-hat is a combination of two cymbals and is played either with the left foot or with the sticks, brushes or mallets.
-Originally the hi-hat (also called sock cymbal) was positioned very low (30 cm above the ground) and only played with the foot, playing the role of the orchestral or marching band style cymbals.
+The hi-hat is a combination of two cymbals and is played either with the foot or with the sticks, brushes or mallets.
+Originally the hi-hat (also called sock cymbal) was positioned extremely low (30 cm above the ground) and only played with the foot, playing the role of the orchestral or marching band style cymbals.

 As with other cymbals, the lower frequencies are mostly represented at the edge of the cymbals; the high overtones are towards the center of the cymbal.
-Usually it is also preferred to have a good stick attack, which is best captured around the spot, where the drummer hits the hi hat with the stick. (usually around 2-3 cm (1 inch) from the edge).
+Usually, it is also preferred to have a good stick attack, which is best captured around the spot, where the drummer hits the hi hat with the stick (usually around 2-3 cm (1 inch) from the edge).
 If the hi-hat is miked from the bottom side, there will be a loss of stick attack and the warmer tones of the top cymbal will be attenuated.

 Hi-hat mic placement